 In connection with our execution of the credit facility, we made certain customary representations, warranties and covenants.
 Our ability to borrow under the revolving loan portion of our credit facility is subject to availability under our borrowing base, which permits us to borrow up to 70% of the fair market value of our portfolio company investments depending on the type of the security we hold and whether the security is quoted.
 Our ability to borrow is also subject to certain concentration limits, and our continued compliance with the representations, warranties and covenants given by us under the facility.
-Our credit facility contains certain financial and restrictive covenants, including, but not limited to, the maintenance of: (1) a minimum consolidated net worth at least equal to the greater of (a) 55% of our assets on the last day or each quarter or (b) \$ million plus 50% of the net proceeds of the sales of our securities after the effectiveness of the revolving note; (2) a ratio of our total assets (less total liabilities other than indebtedness) to total indebtedness of not less than 2.25 times; and (3) a ratio of our earnings before interest and taxes to our interest expense of at least 2.5 times.
-The credit facility also requires us to undertake customary indemnification obligations with respect to the Lender and to reimburse the Lender for its expenses associated with entering into the credit facility.
-We have agreed to pay certain fees to the Lender, including upfront commitment and arrangement fees and unused commitment fees.
+Our credit facility contains certain financial and restrictive covenants, including, but not limited to, the maintenance of: (1) a minimum consolidated net worth at least equal to the greater of (a) 55% of our assets on the last day or each quarter or (b) \$150 million plus 50% of the net proceeds of the sales of our securities after the effectiveness of the revolving note; (2) a ratio of our total assets (less total liabilities other than indebtedness) to total indebtedness of not less than 2.25 times; and (3) a ratio of our earnings before interest and taxes to our interest expense of at least 2.5 times.
+The credit facility also requires us to undertake customary indemnification obligations with respect to the Lenders and to reimburse the Lenders for their expenses associated with entering into the credit facility.
+We have agreed to pay certain fees to the Lenders, including upfront commitment and arrangement fees and unused commitment fees.
 The credit facility also has customary provisions regarding events of default, including events of default for nonpayment, change in control transactions, failure to comply with our financial and negative covenants, and failure to maintain our relationship with our adviser, our chief executive officer or our chief investment officer.
-If we incur an event of default under our credit facility and fail to remedy such default under any applicable grace period, if any, then our entire facility could become immediately due and payable, which would materially and adversely affect our liquidity, financial condition, results of operations and cash flows.
+If we incur an event of default under our credit facility and fail to remedy such default under any applicable grace period, if any,